-The following table gives information as of December 31, 2015 about the company's common stock that may be issued under the Non-Employee Directors' Stock Option Plan, the 2011 Non-Employee Directors' Stock Option Plan, the 2003 Stock Incentive Plan, as amended in 2011 and the 2015 Stock Incentive Plan.
+The following table gives information as of December 31, 2016 about the company's common stock that may be issued under the Non-Employee Directors' Stock Option Plan, the 2011 Non-Employee Directors' Stock Option Plan, the 2003 Stock Incentive Plan, as amended in 2011, and the 2015 Stock Incentive Plan.
 All plans were approved by shareholders except the Non-Employees Directors' Stock Option Plan.

-(a) Number of securities to be issued upon exercise of outstanding options, (b) Weighted-average exercise price of outstanding options, (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected Plan category warrants and rights warrants and rights in column (a)) Equity compensation plans approved by security holders 1 226,500 \$ 1.66 876,000 Equity compensation plans not approved by security holders 2 48,000 \$ 2.26 0 Total 274,500 \$ 1.76 876,000
+Plan category (a) Number of securities to be issued upon exercise of outstanding options, warrants and rights (b) Weighted-average exercise price of outstanding options, warrants and rights (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 1 264,500 \$ 1.99 834,000 Equity compensation plans not approved by security holders 2 40,000 \$ 2.52 0 Total 304,500 \$ 2.06 834,000

-- 1. Information pertains to the 2003 Stock Incentive Plan, the 2011 Non-Employee Directors' Stock Option Plan and the 2015 Stock Incentive Plan. - 2.
-Information pertains to the Non-Employee Directors' Stock Option Plan.
+1. Information pertains to the 2003 Stock Incentive Plan, the 2011 Non-Employee Directors' Stock Option Plan and the 2015 Stock Incentive Plan.

+2. Information pertains to the Non-Employee Directors' Stock Option Plan.